 Scheduled tasks with Cron

 A cron schedule represents when the task will be executed.
-Amezmo provides a simple representation of the complex and often times confusing cron expression syntax.
+You may use an alias for the following cron expressions.

 - @minutely — Execute the task once every minute